imkevinkuo/tjhsst/README.md

 <img src="https://raw.githubusercontent.com/imkevinkuo/tjhsst/master/computervision/img/tiltedhough.jpg" width="30%">
 <img src="https://raw.githubusercontent.com/imkevinkuo/tjhsst/master/computervision/img/tiltedfinal.jpg" width="30%">

-## closestpoints
-Compares three algorithms for finding the two closest points in a set.
-**Brute force** - O(n^2)
-**Recursive partitioning** - O(nlog(n))
-**Sieve**: O(n), documented in ["A Simple Randomized Sieve Algorithm for the Closest-Pair Problem"](https://www.cs.umd.edu/~samir/grant/cp.pdf)

-## forestfire
-Simulates a "forest fire" where fire spreads to adjacent cells.
-Uses system time as a seed to generate trees in a grid.
-Several trials are conducted with varying "tree densities", and the program calculates the density with the longest normalized burnout time (# of iterations until burnout, divided by grid size).

-## huffman
-Simple Huffman encoding and decoding.
-Uses one Amendement from the U.S. Constitution for each of the sample .txt files.

 ## mandelbrot
 Plots a shaded Mandelbrot Set using glut and GL.
 Allows the user to zoom in/out indefinitely and increase/decrease calculation precision.